Safe(r) Spaces Policy

 While we acknowledge the limitations of our ability to enforce these rules, we will commit to exhausting all alternative options to calling the police for any incidents or disturbances, acknowledging that for many in our community, the police present a greater threat than they do a solution.

 To this end, we have created a clear procedure for reporting harm or grievances which prioritizes the needs of the person who has been harmed.
-We are also working on gathering a group of local community members near the Farmers Market who might be interested in being "on call" to support in the case that an incident arises.
+We are also working on gathering a group of local community members near the Farmers Market who might be interested in being "on-call" to support in the case an incident arises.